tasket/wyng-backup/README.md

  - Marking and selecting snapshots with user-defined tags

-Data verification currently relies on hash tables being safely stored on the source admin system or encrypted volume.
-Integrated encryption and key-based verification are not yet implemented (see notes below for ways to add encryption).
+Integrated encryption and key-based verification are under development (see notes below for ways to add encryption or try the v0.4 alpha branch).

 Wyng is released under a GPL license and comes with no warranties expressed or implied.